Goal

 Subdivisions

-Subdivisions are a way of breaking up a beat so we can talk about locations smaller than a beat.
-The most simple subdivision is the breaking up of a beat into two parts.
-In this case the first part of the beat lands where the actual beat is, but the second part lands halfway to the next beat.
-We call these spots the “ands” of the beat and represent them with a plus sign “+”.
+.
+In this case the first part of the beat lands where the beat starts, but the second part lands halfway to the next beat.
+We call these halfway points the “ands” of the beat and represent them with a plus sign “+”.

 Now we can specify up to the halfway point of a beat.
 Before we move on let's go over rests.